blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 except that high accuracy results will be produced where possible (buildless mode used to prevent that).

-To specify that you require accurate results from some (but not all) detector types, set property `detect.accuracy.required` to the list of detector types from which you require accurate results.
+To specify that you require accurate results from some (but not all) detector types, set property `detect.accuracy.required` to the list of detector types from which you require the most accurate results.

 ## Evaluation of accuracy